-Marijuana has been legal in our neighbors to the north, Washington and Oregon, for a number of years now.
-Though medical use has been allowed for some time, recreational use was not.
-That all changed at the beginning of 2018, when Proposition 64—the Adult Use of Marijuana Act—a measure approved by California voters, took effect allowed for the purchase and sale for personal use.
+Marijuana had been legal in our neighbors to the north, Washington and Oregon, for a number of years.
+Though medical use was allowed in California for some time, recreational use was not.
+That all changed at the beginning of 2018, when Proposition 64—the Adult Use of Marijuana Act—a measure approved by California voters, took effect and allowed for the purchase and sale for personal use.

-As a result of its legal status, there’s not a ton of concrete information about how cannabis use influences child custody cases.
-Especially this early in the game, it remains something of a grey area.
+As a result of its recent legal status, there’s not a ton of concrete information about how cannabis use influences child custody cases.
+It remains something of a grey area.

 From a strictly legal, letter-of-the-law perspective, marijuana use parallels alcohol.
 Simple causal use shouldn’t have a negative impact on your custody claims.
 But, like with alcohol, if it becomes a problem, or potentially puts your children in harm’s way, it may become an issue.

 In custody cases, the best interests of the child take precedence over everything else.